 - Accuracy and speed are both very impressive.
 The 4-5 second read time puts this thermometer into instant read territory.
 More importantly for us, the plus or minus 1.8°F accuracy for temps up to 248°F makes this the most reliable smoker thermometer on the market.

 - You can purchase an optional add-on WiFi Gateway that connects your Smoke to your homes internet and allows you to check your temps and create fancy graphs from your phone.

 If we had one complaint it’s that Thermoworks decided to leave all the controls on the transmitter.
 So you can’t adjust your min or max temps from the comfort of your house or trailer.
 We didn’t find this too much of an issue though, as you usually select your temps and then just leave it to go.

 Other than that minor annoyance, the outstanding build quality, user friendly design, and the best in class probes make this our top pick for any serious smoking enthusiast.

-Find out more and purchase the Smoke at the Thermoworks website.
+Get the latest price on the Smoke at the Thermoworks website.

 The best quality single probe Thermometer – ChefAlarm by ThermoWorks